Blacktre33/BioTrakr/docs/prd-progress.md

-# MedAsset Pro PRD Progress Report
+# BioTrakr PRD Progress Report

 _Last updated: November 7, 2025_

-This document captures the current implementation status against the Product Requirements Document (PRD) for MedAsset Pro.
+This document captures the current implementation status against the Product Requirements Document (PRD) for BioTrakr.
 It is organized by major capability areas and roadmap phases defined in the PRD.

 ---